leomccormack/Spatial_Audio_Framework/docs/FRAMEWORK_STRUCTURE.md

 ### Coding style

-All code should be written in C and compile under C99 compliant compilers and the ancient MSVC compiler.
-Note that complex number wrappers (**saf_utilities/saf_utility_complex.h**) have been provided to make this latter requirement a bit easier, but we can also help port C99-only code to be MSVC compliant if needed.
+All code should be written in C89.

 As for coding-style, there are no strict requirements, only suggestions.
 In general, taking an existing SAF module and using it as a basis for developing a new module is probably the easiest way to go.
 However, suggested coding styles are also listed below:
 * Indentations should be 4 spaces in length - no tabs please!